drBenway/pixi-vn-wiki/advanced/distribution-mobile.md

 ![image](https://github.com/user-attachments/assets/59eaab6b-3e4e-4696-8241-e0a08a69f146)

 Open `capacitor.config.ts` and make sure `webDir` matches the folder intended for the build.
-If you have use the [pixi-vn template](/start/getting-started.md#project-initialization), the folder is `dist`.
+If you have use the [template](/start/getting-started.md#project-initialization), the folder is `dist`.

 ```ts
 // capacitor.config.ts